 ‘When I moved up here I started playing golf, but that soon ended.
 The garden took over.’ – BRYAN HARDY

 ‘Being a gardener provides a sense of connection to the world around me.
 It connects me to the past in a very personal way, and also the wider context of Earth’s changing landscape.
 It connects me to the future too – gardeners are always looking ahead.
-I feel so lucky, and often wonder how seemingly sane people manage without it!’ – FELICITY JONES
+I feel so lucky, and often wonder how seemingly sane people manage without it!’ – FELICITY JONES‘Part of art is knowing when to stop—when have you finished writing, painting, gardening?
+It’s a path to insanity but it’s also quite fun asking well, why isn’t this thing perfect?
+I feel the same way with the garden, in working out where a rock should ideally be.’ – ADAM SIMPSON

 ‘To me the act of gardening is totally immersive and hypnotising.
 It takes me deeply into the realms of subconscious and represents beauty, love and freedom.
 I am interested in creating gardens that connect people to the feelings in their bodies of past memories, to help them feel safe and uplifted in the joy and beauty of nature.’ – JO FERGUSON